timescale/docs.timescale.com-content/introduction/data-model.md

 # Data Model

 TimescaleDB utilizes a "wide-table" data model, which is quite common in the world of relational databases.
-This makes Timescale somewhat different than most other time-series databases, which typically use a "narrow-table" model.
+This makes TimescaleDB somewhat different than most other time-series databases, which typically use a "narrow-table" model.

 Here we discuss why we chose the wide-table model,